pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 authenticity and confidentiality, and is widely adopted for its performance.

-The mapper expects an instance of the abstract base class :class:`~eventsourcing.cipher.Cipher`, and :class:`~eventsourcing.cipher.AESCipher` implements this abstract base class, so if you want to use another cipher strategy simply implement the base class.
+The mapper expects an instance of the abstract base class :class:`~eventsourcing.cipher.Cipher`, and :class:`~eventsourcing.cipher.AESCipher` implements this abstract base class.
+So if you want to use a different cipher strategy simply implement the base class and specify the topic of your cipher class as the environment variable ``CIPHER_TOPIC``.
+Your cipher class will also be constructed with an :class:`~eventsourcing.utils.Environment` object, and so you are free to use whichever environment variables are required to configure your cipher strategy.

 .. _Compression: